 In the 1956-57 television season, the all-American Nelson family of The Adventures of Ozzie and Harriet finally made rock-&-roll at least moderately acceptable.
 First, an episode featured a conversation between Harriet and younger son Ricky suggesting that “this rock-and-roll music” might be all right after all.
 When Mr. and Mrs. Front Porch did not immediately turn off the Nelsons, the producers allowed Ricky to begin singing on the show.
 His first televised song was Fats Domino’s “I’m Walkin’,” and thereafter Ricky’s performances were a regular part of the program.

 There was still extensive concern that white kids would be corrupted by rock-&-roll, however.
 As well-portrayed in the little-known but searingly accurate film American Hot Wax (loosely based on the career of radio disc jockey and rock-&-roll pioneer Alan “Moondog” Freed), concerts were raided and shut down, the “payola” scandal was devised to justify attacks on rock-&-roll, race riots were blamed on the music, and certain artists (e.g., Jerry Lee Lewis, Chuck Berry, and Little Richard) were subjected to systematic attacks rooted in fears of sexual misbehavior.
 For example, when it was revealed that Lewis, a 21-year-old divorced man, had married his 13-year-old cousin, the explosion of opprobrium canceled his European tour, banned his records, and crashed his fee for a concert from ten thousand dollars to two hundred.
-To be fair, it should be pointed out that although Mrs. Lewis was indeed only 13 (all parties claimed she was 15, but still…..), she was not a blood relative but a second or third cousin once removed by marriage, so, although kinky, it wasn’t that kinky.
+To be fair, it should be pointed out that although Mrs. Lewis was indeed only 13 (all parties claimed she was 15, but still…..), she was not a blood relative but a second or third cousin once removed by marriage, so, while kinky, it wasn’t that kinky.

 The scare tactic of race-mixing influences never went away, either.
-When Chubby Checker stormed the world with his version of “The Twist,” it and the accompanying dance of the same name were derided as a product “straight out of the African bush.”
+When Chubby Checker stormed the world with his version of “The Twist,” it and the accompanying dance of the same name were derided in Time magazine as a product “straight out of the African bush.”
 Rock-&-roll had “the beat,” and that beat meant only one thing – the stirring up of sexual passion.
 Preachers railed against this devilish music, pointing out, for example, that pregnant teenage girls almost invariably became pregnant while listening to rock-&-roll.
 The very term “rock and roll,” in fact, had been a slang term meaning “have sex.”
 Of course, the same thing could have been said about the term “jazz,” and that music eventually became acceptable – even somewhat highbrow.

 Through the Disco Era of the 1970s and into the early years of rap and hip-hop, the specter of race still haunted popular music, and underneath that was the age-old (and unfounded) fear of black men taking white women.
 By the 1990s, rap had lost its social commentary and its political edge, and was perceived much as it is today, as a vehicle for the promotion of lawlessness and the sexual denigration of women.